dyljcarter/repo-carter-et-al-2025/README.md

 # REPO-CARTER-ET-AL-2025
 ## Overview
-This repository contains all code used to analyse data for the manuscript:
+This repository contains all code used to analyse data for the article:

-"Neuromuscular control of a five-finger pinch task is influenced by training history."
+**Neuromuscular control of a five-finger pinch task is influenced by training history.**

 by Dylan J. Carter, James R. Forsyth, Joshua P.M.
-Mattock and Jonathan Shemmell (2025) Published in Experimental Brain Research.
+Mattock and Jonathan Shemmell.
+Published in Experimental Brain Research (2025).

+___

 ## Statistical analysis (R)
 `statistical_analysis.qmd`